ivangfr/springboot-elk-prometheus-grafana/README.md

 - ### Start Docker container

-  - In a terminal, run the following command to start the Docker container
+  - In a terminal, run the following command to start the Docker container:
     ```
     docker run --rm --name movies-api -p 8080:8080 \
       -e MYSQL_HOST=mysql \